jaantollander/masters-thesis/content/21_puhti.md

 Fast local storage is a Solid State Disk (SSD) attached to the node via *Non-Volatile Memory Express (NVMe)* to perform I/O intensive processes instead of relying on the global storage from the Lustre file system.
 [@docs-csc]

-The global storage on Puhti consists of a Lustre file system with two MDSs and eight virtualized OSSs with an SFA18KE controller.
+The global storage on Puhti consists of a Lustre file system with two virtualized MDSs and eight virtualized OSSs with an SFA18KE controller.
 At the time of writing, Puhti has Lustre version 2.12.6 from *DataDirect Networks (DDN)*.
 Each MDS has two MDTs connected to 20 of 800 GB NVMe, and each OSS has three OSTs connected to 704 of 10 TB SAS HDD.
 The total storage capacity of the file system is 4.8 PBs since part of the total capacity is reserved for redundancy.